Military Police of Rio de Janeiro State: History

 The first militarized police in Portugal (when Brazil was still a colony) was the Royal Police Guard of Lisbon (Guarda Real de Polícia de Lisboa), established in 1801, which followed the model of the National Gendarmerie (Gendarmerie Nationale) of France, created in 1791.

-When the Portuguese Royal Family was transferred to Brazil, the Royal Police Guard of Lisbon remained in Portugal, and another equivalent guard was created in Rio de Janeiro under the name of Military Division of the Royal Police Guard of Rio de Janeiro, in 1809.
+When the Portuguese Royal Family was transferred to Brazil, the Royal Police Guard of Lisbon remained in Portugal, and another equivalent unit was created in Rio de Janeiro under the name of Military Division of the Royal Police Guard of Rio de Janeiro, in 1809.

 With the abdication of Emperor Pedro I in 1831, the Regency restructured the Brazilian Armed Forces.

 After its soldiers rioted, the Royal Police Guard of Rio de Janeiro was dissolved, and was replaced by the Permanent Municipal Guard Corps, a branch of the Army.

 Another security force similar to the French National Guard was also created.
 The same law allowed each Province to establish its own Guard of Volunteers.

 In 1834, Pedro I died in Portugal and this reduced the fear in Brazil of a reunification of the kingdoms.
-In the province of Rio de Janeiro (surrounding the royal court in Rio de Janeiro city) the Provincial Police Corps was established, with professional troops.
-The Police Corps were created with the same structure as Brazilian Army, and to serve as reserve troops when necessary, under the provincial presidents' control.
-In 1835, the president of Rio de Janeiro province created the "Rio de Janeiro Province Police Guard" (Guarda Policial da Província do Rio de Janeiro).
+In the province of Rio de Janeiro (surrounding the royal court in the Neutral Municipality) the Provincial Police Corps was established, with professional troops.

+The Police Corps were created with the same structure as the Imperial Brazilian Army, and to serve as reserve troops when necessary, under the provincial presidents' control.

+In 1835, the president of Rio de Janeiro province created the Rio de Janeiro Province Police Guard (Guarda Policial da Província do Rio de Janeiro).

-With the proclamation of the Republic, Brazil adopted a constitution based on the United States, where the states have a large autonomy.
-The Corps of Police were renamed Public Forces (Força Pública) and began to be administered by the states governors and became smaller regional armies, with infantry, cavalry, artillery, and later, even air forces.
+With the proclamation of the Republic, Brazil adopted a constitution based on the United States, where the states had a large autonomy.
+The Police Corps were renamed Public Forces (Força Pública) and began to be administered by the state governors, with some becoming de facto small armies, with infantry, cavalry, artillery, and later, even their own air branches.

 This became a threat to the national army and remained until the rise of Getúlio Vargas's dictatorial government in the 1930s, when he abolished states autonomy, after Constitutionalist Revolution and Estado Novo coup, with the Brazilian army beginning its control over states military polices and military firefighters corps - including the then Federal District Military Police, which served the city of Rio de Janeiro during its days as the national capital - until 1960 -, alongside the Military Police of Rio de Janeiro State, which was separated from the city, until both organizations were merged, in 1975.